NORCE-EO/insar-norway-ml/index.md

 Approaches that partition the InSAR data into coherent groups.

 - [Batched K-means]({{ '/clustering/batched-kmeans/' | relative_url }}) — partition the time series with a scalable mini-batch clustering approach for large data.
-- [GNN-based Clustering]({{ '/clustering/gnn-based-clustering/' | relative_url }}) — leverages graph neural networks to form clusters accounting for both temporal dynamics and spatial patterns.
+- [Spatial-Smoothing Clustering]({{ '/clustering/spatial-smoothing-clustering/' | relative_url }}) — leverages graph neural networks to form clusters accounting for both temporal dynamics and spatial patterns.